chika-games/RPG-Maker-Specifications/src/external/common_tags.md

 # Common Tags
-Listed are various tags that are shared between the different Lcf file formats.
+Below are various tags that are shared between the different LCF file formats.

+For more information on tags, please consult the [LCF page](lcf.md).

 ## End Tag
 Marks the end of a structure, tag, or [LIST](types.md#list-type).

 This tag only has an ID field.
-Because of this, when stored in a binary file, this tag will merely be an single zero-valued byte.
+Because of this, when stored in a binary file, this tag will be stored as a `U8` with a value of `0`.

 | Field | Type   | Description            |
 |:------|:-------|:-----------------------|